seyerjo/seyerjo/README.md

 </p>

 <p align="justify">
-Throughout my professional career, I have acquired another set of skills that allow me to help all those who trust in my work every day, such as Systems Administration or the design, implementation, and management of IT Infrastructures and Processes, among many others.
+Throughout my professional career I have acquired another set of skills that allow me to help every day all those people who rely on my work, such as Systems Administration, design, implementation and management of IT Infrastructures and Processes or Cybersecurity, among many others.
 </p>

 <p align="justify">